 - Sauted Onions – Saute some onions while cooking the pasta and add them all together when you return the pasta back to the pot.

-- Add beans – Adding some cooked (canned) white beans will increase the fiber and nutrition to the broccoli casserole, as well as lending a little creaminess when combined with the dressing!
+- Add beans – Adding some cooked (canned) white beans will increase the fiber and nutrition of the broccoli casserole, as well as lend a little creaminess when combined with the dressing!

 Do I Need to Serve a Side Dish with this Chicken Bake?